quangounet/TOPP/README.md

 If you need OpenRAVE support (for dynamics computations), the following software is also required:

-- OpenRAVE (0.9 or above) with Python bindings
+- OpenRAVE (installed from source, see http://openrave.org/docs/latest_stable/coreapihtml/installation_linux.html)
 - LAPACK (3.5.0 or above)

 Installation